 A wound on the paw pad could cause inflammation and a pink area.
 Excessive licking of the injury could also cause pink staining.

 We recommend getting any wound on the paw pads checked by a vet, even if it’s small.
 Paw wounds can be painful and slow to heal without medical care.

 Fleas can cause inflammation in the paw pads, making them look pink or red.
 These parasites cause many other symptoms and are very uncomfortable for your pet, so regular anti-flea treatment is vital.

-Mange mite and hookworms are two other parasites that can cause pink paws.
+Mange mite, harvest mites (which are visible orange mites) and hookworms are other parasites that can cause pink paws and itching.

 Autoimmune diseases can cause a dog’s paw pads to become red and inflamed.
 The inflammation may also be accompanied by blisters or crusting.